phd-benel/yolov8_gold/README.md

 ### Acknowledgments

 We express our gratitude to Ultralytics YOLOv8 and the contributors of the objectdetection_script repository for their valuable contributions and resources, which greatly assisted in the development and execution of this research.

+### Contact
+Please don't hesitate to report an issue on this GitHub repository if you require further information or assistance.
+I would be delighted to provide help and support.